KVSlab/VaMPy/_sources/cluster.md

-# Running a CFD simulation on an HPC cluster
+# Running a simulation on an HPC cluster

 Here, we present an automated pipeline for performing CFD simulations followed by post-processing of the results on an HPC cluster.
 For this